Brendonovich/prisma-client-rust/docs/src/pages/getting-started/installation.md

 $ cargo run --bin <your binary name> -- <command>
 ```

 This isn't a very friendly command to run, though.
 Luckily Cargo allows us to define project-wide aliases for running commands!
-Create a folder at the root of your project called `.cargo` and inside it create a file `config.toml` with the following contents:
+Create a folder at the root of your project called `.cargo` and inside it create a file `config.toml` containing the following:

 ```toml
 [alias]